KCErb/hello-ruboto/training/basics/actionbar/responding.md

 ## Responding to Buttons - The Method

 When one of your options is selected the `on_options_item_selected` callback gets called.
 Let's take a look at the API to see how this thing should work.
-Go on over to the [API guides](http://developer.android.com/guide/index.html) and search for 'onOptionsItemSelected'.
-You won't get a quick result this time, but if you press enter the first result should be the API for `android.app.Activity`.
+Go on over to the [documentation](http://developer.android.com/reference/packages.html) and search for 'onOptionsItemSelected'.
+You won't get a quick result this time, but if you press enter the first result should be the documentation for `android.app.Activity`.
 This is a big fat important class.
 To find out why the search tool brough you here use your browser's find tool (usually command+f or ctrl+f) to find it on the page.

   <img src="https://raw.githubusercontent.com/KCErb/hello-ruboto/master/static/actionbar/onoptions_api.png" alt="Read carefully" width="500px" />